-Microscope Parts Labeled:
+Microscope Parts Labeled

-The distance between the center of lens and the focal point is the focal length and the power or strength of the lens is related to focal length, i.e. the shorter the focal length, the more magnification.
+The distance between the center of the lens and the focal point is the focal length and the power or strength of the lens is related to focal length, i.e. the shorter the focal length, the more magnification.

 This part of the microscope is the one connecting the eyepiece or the top lens to the objective lens section.